Covariate Balancing and the Equivalence of Weighting and Doubly Robust Estimators of Average Treatment Effects: Implications for Instrumental Variables and Difference-in-Differences Settings

 Estimators of the LATT that incorporate control variables $\mathbf{X}$ can be written as the ratio of estimators of the ATT, where the instrument plays the role of the treatment variable:

-where $\hat{\tau}_{att,Y|Z}$ and $\hat{\tau}_{att,W|Z}$ are both estimators of the ATT with \textquotedblleft treatment\textquotedblright\ variable $Z$ and outcome variables $Y$ and $W$, respectively.
-If these estimators use the appropriate CBPS weights, as in Proposition \ref{prop:ATT}, then it follows immediately that the versions of $\hat{\tau}_{latt}$ based on IPW, AIPW with linear regression functions, and IPWRA with linear regression functions are all numerically the same.
-Also, recall that the normalized and unnormalized estimators of the ATTs are identical when using these weights.
+where $\hat{\tau}_{att,Y|Z}$ and $\hat{\tau}_{att,W|Z}$ are both estimators of the ATT with ``treatment'' variable $Z$ and outcome variables $Y$ and $W$, respectively.
+If these estimators use the appropriate IPT weights, as in Proposition \ref{prop:ATT}, then it follows immediately that the estimators of $\tau_{latt}$ based on IPW, AIPW with linear regression functions, and IPWRA with linear regression functions are all numerically the same.
+Also, recall that the normalized and unnormalized estimators of the ATT are identical when using these weights.